Skip to main content

 Alternatively, you can report or learn about any Sky outages by calling the provider's customer services team on 0333 759 0956.

-Virgin Media’s Connect app enables you to check your Wi-Fi signal strength, and reboot your hub if you're experiencing broadband problems.
+Virgin Media’s Connect app lets you check your Wi-Fi signal strength and reboot your hub if you're experiencing broadband problems.

 You can also contact BT on 0800 800 150 to report an outage or ask what may be causing it.